Lysakb/sales-inventory-system/Supplier management microservice/README.md

 #Suppliers management service

-This is a microservice that handles the management and authentication of users including customers
+This is a microservice that handles the management of suppliers

 ---